rob-murray/jekyll-twitter-plugin/README.md

 Twitter API responses can be cached to speed up Jekyll site builds.
 The reponses will be cached in a directory within your Jekyll project called `.tweet-cache`, this should not be committed to source control.

-Caching is enabled by default.
+Caching is enabled by using the `twitter` tag.

 It is possible to disable caching by using the specific `twitternocache` tag.